 Educators are often the first to act in an emergency situation.
 Providing educators with the tools and information needed to care for food-allergic students will build the confidence needed to act quickly in an emergency.

 Topics to cover in education for school personnel include basic food allergy medical facts, how to ensure students avoid allergens, the signs and symptoms of an allergic reaction, and how to enact emergency procedures.
 School policies and guidelines should include:

 - Daily management of food allergies, allergen avoidance measures, emergency response, how to address bullying of and discrimination against students with food allergies.

-- Strategic placement of medication, identifying the locations for school staff and ensuring the medication is easily accessible and unlocked.
+- Strategic placement of medication, identifying the locations for school personnel and ensuring the medication is easily accessible and unlocked.